compbiocore/Workflows_on_OSCAR/README.md

 ## 1. Configuring and running Nextflow

 The nextflow_setup folder contains all the pieces neccessary to install, configure, and run nextflow pipelines on OSCAR.
 To install and configure, just
-`git clone` the `nextflow_setup` repo folder into your `home` directory on OSCAR.
+`git clone` the `nextflow_setup` repo folder into your `HOME` directory on OSCAR.
 Once this has been done, you can simply type the following command:

 ```bash install_me/install.sh```